top of page

 Current research and the UEFA Expert Group Statement recommend 6-8g per kg of body mass.
 This is about 420-560g of carbohydrates for a 70kg footballer.
 This is probably best consumed with 4-5 high-fuel feeds across the day, using high-fuel snacks such as smoothies and high-fuel sides with main meals.

-Research recommends 4-6g of carbohydrate per kg of body weight on the day before a match.
+Research recommends 6-8g of carbohydrate per kg of body weight on the day before a match.
 That's 420-560g for a 70kg footballer.

-So what would it look like over the day before a match?
+What loading carbohydrates may look like across the day before a match

-Notice in the image below that there are lots of high-carbohydrate options, such as carbohydrate sides like a banana for breakfast, apple crumble for dessert, the soreen loaf snack in the evening, and a strategic high-carb smoothie during the day.
+Notice in the images/examples above that there are lots of high-carbohydrate options, such as carbohydrate sides (e.g., banana for breakfast, apple crumble for dessert), high-fuel snacks (e.g., Soreen loaf in the evening), and strategic high-carb smoothies during the day.

 How much carbohydrate do I need?